ar162387/DotAndBoxes/README.md

 ## A Git, GitLab, and JUnit exercise

-This assignment is intended to give you a relatively small exercise to give you a little familiarisation working with Git, Gradle, JUnit, and JavaFX on a very small codebase - before you and your group do something much more exciting on the much larger class-wide project.
+This assignment is intended to give you a relatively small exercise to give you a little familiarisation working with Git, Gradle, JUnit, and some more recent Java language features on a very small codebase - before you and your group do something much more exciting on the much larger class-wide project.

-The example code you have been given is a simple JavaFX "dots and boxes" game.
+The example code you have been given is a simple Java "dots and boxes" game.
 It has a couple of known bugs in it (already commented for you - the task is not really in finding the bugs).
 Please note: your task **is not simply to fix the bugs**.
 Your task is a series of steps that show you can work with git, gitlab, gradle, and junit.